lucashorsman/lucashorsman.github.io/projects/cotton.md

 # How?

 This script looks at the spinitron page for a show, decodes some HTML on the page to get the song title and artist name for each song played during the show timespan.
 Next, it uses spotipy, which is a python library that interfaces with the Spotify API, to 'search' for each of these songs using the text from earlier.
-Meaning, it finds each of the songs inside spotify's database.
+Meaning, it finds each of the songs inside Spotify's database.
 Once a match for each song is found, it is added to a new playlist on the user's Spotify account.
 It's pretty fun to watch it populate.

 <pre>